Is Selena Gomez A Clingy Girlfriend To The Weeknd? Here’s What Body Language Expert Thinks

 A post shared by Selena Gomez News (@stunningselenamg) on

 In another PDA-filled image, Selena Gomez can be seen planting a big kiss on The Weeknd’s cheek.
 The gesture was no doubt adorable and romantic.
 However, Patti Wood cites that it was another indication that the “Come And Get It” singer exerts more energy in their PDA.
-In fact, the expert even noted that The Weeknd was not reciprocating the gestures and just sit there, not touching her at all.
+In fact, the expert even noted that The Weeknd was not reciprocating the gestures and just sat there, not touching her at all.

 “She wants to say ‘you’re mine.’
 But the location of the kiss is sweeter and less lusty.
 I’d like to see him touching her in this photo and instead his arms are sort of folded over.
 Again, she tends to make the effort, hang on him, put her weight on him.”